opensourceways/app-cla-server/clasign_privacy_policy_en.md

 ## <center>CLA Sign Privacy Statement</center>

 We understand the importance of your privacy and fully respect it.
-If you have any questions about how we process your personal data, please feel free to contact us.
+If you have any questions about how we process your personal data, please feel free to contact us at the email address provided in this statement.
 Unless otherwise specified, "we" in this statement refers to the provider of the CLA Sign service.

 #### 1. How We Collect Your Personal Data
 Personal data refers to the information that relates to an identified or identifiable individual.
-When you use the Contributor License Agreement Signing and Management ("CLA Sign") service, we will collect your personal data accordingly in the following circumstances:
+When you use the Contributor License Agreement Signing and Management ("CLA Sign") service, we will collect your personal data accordingly in the following circumstances.
+You may also obtain a quick understanding of how we collect and use personal data by reviewing the <span id="information-list">Personal Data Collection Overview</span>.
+1. Corporate CLA Signing
+    When you sign a corporate CLA, we collect the name of the authorized representative, position, company name, **email address**, **email verification code**, **phone number** (optional), address (optional), fax number (optional), and signed CLA document.
+2. Corporate Contributor Registration
+    When you register as a corporate contributor, we collect your name, **email address**, corporation, and **email verification code**.
+3. Individual CLA Signing
-(1) If you sign an individual or employee CLA, we will collect your name and email address to check whether you have signed the CLA when you submit code on the source code hosting platform.
+    When you sign an individual CLA, we collect your name, **email address**, and **email verification code**
-(2) If you sign a corporation CLA on behalf of a corporation, we will collect your name, position, corporation name, and email address to verify your identity with the corporation and contact you.
-(3) You can choose whether to provide the phone number, fax number, and address.
-(4) When you send the signed CLA in PDF format to any corporations or individuals that use the CLA Sign service in their open source projects, we will archive the CLA containing your personal data as a proof of your grants of rights over your contributions to the open source projects.
-If you sign a corporation CLA on behalf of a corporation, we will collect your name, position, corporation name, and email address from the CLA you sent to verify your identity with the corporation and contact you.
+4. Enterprise Administrator Login
+    When you log in as an enterprise administrator, we collect your account, password, and **email address**.
+5. Community Administrator Login
+    When you log in as a community administrator, we collect your Gitee ID, Gitee organization name, GitHub ID, and GitHub organization name.

 #### 2. How We Use Your Personal Data
 We will collect your personal data accordingly in the following circumstances:
 (1) Providing you with the CLA Sign service, for example, to ensure that you have signed the CLA when you submit code on the source code hosting platform.